 When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, “Do you want to get well?”

-For years, I thought that I didn’t want what Jesus had to offer–but it wasn’t me who didn’t want it, it was my unrenewed mindset and sin of the flesh.
-As Christians, we are not of the flesh, but of the Spirit (see Romans 8:9).
+For years, I thought that I didn’t want what Jesus had to offer–but it wasn’t me who didn’t want it, it was my unrenewed mindsets.
+As Christians, our minds are constantly being renewed by the Spirit.
 This simply means our identity is different than non-believers because our spirits are new and are joined with God’s Spirit (see Colossians 3:3, Romans 6:6-7, 1 Corinthians 6:19).
 Truth be told, we are already sitting with Christ in heaven because we are one with Him and He’s not bound by time (Ephesians 2:6, 2 Peter 3:8).

 Therefore, my spirit has always wanted exactly what Jesus has wanted!
 However, the battle going on in my mind as it was being transformed by His Spirit caused me to live in a manner which was not authentic.
 Authentic to what?
 To my identity!
 A spiritually perfect person with the mind of Christ!
 (See 2 Corinthians 5:17, 1 Corinthians 2:16).

-Our minds, however, are customizable.
-They grow and expand in wisdom, grace, and heavenly knowledge–or the opposite–depending on whether we’re walking according to our heaven-ready spirits or by our impulse-driven flesh.
+Our minds grow and expand in wisdom, grace, and heavenly knowledge–or the opposite–depending on whether we’re walking according to our heaven-ready spirits or by old coping mechanisms.
 When we make sinful choices, or holy choices, our minds adapt to those decisions.

 The good news is, 9 years old or 90, if you’re a believer it’s never too late to make healthy changes that match up with your spiritual perfection!
 Christians actually do want Jesus to change their lives and He has by giving us His life!
 (See Colossians 3:4).
 All we have to do is walk it out with our choices and attitudes!

 The sad thing is, some Christians never decide to change.
 They ignore what they truly want.
 The enemy has them blind to their identity because of something which grows from old stinking thinking: pride.
 Pride is the root of all sin choices as well as a terrible life!
 Out of pride, grows: